tanc7/EXOCET-AV-Evasion/README.md

 6. **A custom shellcode executor is in the works**, it takes ordinary C shellcode and after num-transform, it will run it by creating a new process after allocating the correct virtual address space and granting it RWX permissions on Windows

 That means 32-bit, and 64-bit architectures, and it works on Linux, Windows, Macs, Unix, Android, iPhone, etc. You take, anything, and I mean ANYTHING, like the 1988 Morris Worm that nearly brought down the internet (which exploited a flaw in the fingerd listener daemon on UNIX), and make it a viable cyberweapon again.

-EXOCET is designed to be used with the DSX Program, or the "Cyber Metal Gear" as I envisioned it.
-Being able to launch and proliferate dangerous malware without a traceable launch trail.

 EXOCET is written entirely in Go.